nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * You can remove all the member’s positions by typing `/t` without specifying any positions after it.

 Examples:
-* `edit 1 /p 91234567 /e johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
+* `medit 1 /p 91234567 /e johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
-* `edit 2 /n Betsy Crower /t` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing positions.
+* `medit 2 /n Betsy Crower /t` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing positions.

 #### Locating members by name: `mfind`